2020–2021 Digital Programming

 We’re filming some of your favorite Village Theatre artists performing musical theatre songs with their own personal take on a piece that’s especially meaningful to them.
 They miss you too!
 This series of short videos celebrates a shared love of theatre by connecting our community of artists with our community of patrons.

 Watch your inbox and our social media channels: Beyond the Curtain starts in October/November and continues with a winter holiday edition in November/December.
-View the first video: “Back to Before” sung by Beth DeVries >
+View the video playlist >

 Connecting our patron communities with artists as full, complicated individuals, Artistic Director Jerry Dixon hosts intimate conversations with some of your favorite artists (and some you may not know) to give us a personal look into subjects and themes beyond the stage, giving audiences deep insight into what it means to be an artist both onstage and off.